rust-lang/rust/text/0000-erfc-post-build-contexts.md

  - This adds more sections to `Cargo.toml`.
- - This complicates the execution path for cargo, in that it now needs to know about post-build contexts and sets.
+ - This complicates the execution path for cargo, in that it now needs to know about testing frameworks and sets.
- - Flags and command-line parameters for test and bench will now vary between post-build contexts, which may confuse users as they move between crates.
+ - Flags and command-line parameters for test and bench will now vary between testing frameworks, which may confuse users as they move between crates.

 # Rationale and alternatives